Netatalk/netatalk/doc/manual/Authentication.md

     However, this is the strongest form of authentication available for Macintosh System Software 7.1 or earlier.

+- "DHCAST128" ("DHX") is a significant improvement over Randnum, but has weak encryption by today's standards.

+   This is the strongest form of authentication available for Mac OS 8/9 clients.

-- "DHCAST128" ("DHX") or "DHX2" is the best choice for most users, combining stronger encryption with PAM integration.
+- "DHX2" is the best choice for most users, combining stronger encryption with the convenience of PAM integration.

-- "SRP" is the strongest UAM, but it requires a separate file to store per-user salts and verifiers.
+- "SRP" is the strongest UAM with the strongest password encryption and resistance to man-in-the-middle attacks, but it requires administration of a separate file to store per-user salts and verifiers.
   If you don't mind the extra maintenance overhead of this file, SRP is the best choice for security-conscious users.

 - The Kerberos V ("Client Krb v2")